 From here, your individual degree will begin to define the additional core modules that you add to this:

-BA Philosophy offers you a most flexible and comprehensive Philosophy education.
-You’ll encounter Ancient philosophy, a module in Philosophical skills (in which you'll learn how to analyze, evaluate and construct good arguments, and develop skills in academic writing and research) and Ethics and Modern Philosophy as compulsory aspects in later years to complete your grounding.
+BA Philosophy offers you a most flexible and comprehensive philosophy education.
+You’ll encounter Ancient Philosophy, a module in Philosophical Skills, (in which you'll learn how to analyse, evaluate and construct good arguments, and develop skills in academic writing and research), and Ethics and Modern Philosophy, as compulsory aspects in later years to complete your grounding.
 A quarter of your first year’s credits are your choice, and this increases to over 60% of modules being selected by you in your second year.
-Your final year is down to you: all your modules are chosen by you according to our individual interests and goals, and you’ll choose from an extensive and varied selection.
+Your final year is down to you: all your modules are chosen by you according to your individual interests and goals, and you’ll choose from an extensive and varied selection.

-BA Philosophy with Psychology means you’ll spend around a quarter of your time engaging with Psychology degree-level learning, as well as your philosophy.
-The specialised modules in ‘Philosophy of Mind’ underpin the focus of this course.
-This allows you to tackle broad areas such as perception, cognition, knowledge of the self and others and consciousness from a science and non-science, and even multidisciplinary perspective.
-Whilst you are by no means bound to limit your optional choices to this area of interest, you will find that the intense research interests that make us renowned for this specialism offer you a range of fresh, current modules that you won’t find elsewhere.
+BA Philosophy with Psychology involves spending around a quarter of your time engaging with Psychology, in addition to philosophy.
+Our specialised modules in ‘Philosophy of Mind’ underpin the focus of this course.
+This allows you to tackle broad areas such as perception, cognition, knowledge of the self and others and consciousness from a multidisciplinary perspective.
+Whilst you are by no means limited to your optional choices to this area of interest, you will find that the vibrant research community in this area offer you a range of fresh, current modules that you won’t find elsewhere.